-How often will carts be collected?
+How often carts will be collected

 - Green carts and blue carts will be picked up every week on the same day.
 Since the majority of household waste is compostable and may smell, this material will be picked up once a week.

-All eligible homes should have Green Cart service by fall 2017 and will not pay for the service for the remainder of 2017.
+Residents will not pay for Green Cart service in 2017.
 Starting in January 2018, households will pay $6.50/month.

 Black cart garbage collection (pick-up only) is supported by your property taxes.
 The savings achieved by changing Black Cart collection to once every two weeks will be invested into the Green Cart program to reduce the monthly rate to $6.50/month.